 2. Remove Disruptions

 When possible, eliminate the source of noise.
-Repair or replace noisy appliances, and if your partner snores, ask them to wear nasal strips or a mouthguard.
+Repair or replace noisy appliances, and if your partner snores, ask them to wear nasal strips or a mouthguard (or have them try other snoring remedies).

 "Turn off your cell phone so that any emails or texts you receive during the night will not disturb your sleep," Dr. del Junco says.
+Another option is to turn on the "do not disturb" mode.
 "And if you have pets that sleep in your bed at night, think about putting them out."

 A small September 2017 study in Mayo Clinic Proceedings found that sharing a bed with your dog reduced sleep quality.